Team-Nifty-GmbH/tall-datatables/README.md

 php artisan make:data-table UserDataTable "App\Models\User"
 ```

-inside this class you should define at least the columns you want to display
+Inside this class you should define at least the columns you want to display

 ```php
 public array $enabledCols = [